 “An ‘Agent’ has a fiduciary duty to his or her clients, which entails legal obligations that a real estate professional should take seriously.
 It’s in the home buyer’s best interest to understand the agency relationship.
 I always make it a point to discuss this early in the initial consultation meeting.
 I explain that if I am their agent and they are my client, I owe them a duty of obedience, loyalty, disclosure, confidentiality, accounting and care.
 At the end of the consultation I ask the home buyers if they feel comfortable with me and if they want to work with me.
 I explain that I only work with clients who want to work with me exclusively.
 If they say yes, I ask them to ratify that with a Buyer Representation Agreement, which authorizes me to represent them in their home purchase,” says Au.

-5. Choose a Realtor who is considerate of your home buying desires and your budget.
+A Realtor should be considerate of your home buying desires and your budget.